Payment System and Reserve Bank Oversight

 Commercial Automated Clearinghouse Service

 The commercial ACH service provides domestic and cross-border batched payment options for same-day and next-day settlement, enabling depository institutions and their customers to process large volumes of payments through electronic batch processes.

 Fedwire Funds and National Settlement Services

-In 2019, the Reserve Banks recovered 97.3 percent of the costs of their Fedwire Funds and National Settlement Services, including the related PSAF.
+In 2021, the Reserve Banks recovered 98.6 percent of their costs of the Fedwire Funds and National Settlement Service, including the related PSAF.
 The Fedwire Securities Service did not achieve full cost recovery because of the timing of a strategic transition to more accurately allocate the costs of providing the service.
-Revenue from operations totaled $135.5 million, resulting in a net loss of $2.1 million.
-The Reserve Banks' operating expenses and imputed costs totaled $137.7 million in 2019.
+Revenue from operations totaled $152.7 million, resulting in a net loss of $0.7 million.
+The Reserve Banks' operating expenses and imputed costs totaled $153.4 million in 2021.

 Fedwire Funds Service